This page may have documents that can’t be read by screen reader software. For help with these documents, please call 1-866-689-1523.

 You must send us your written appeal within 13 calendar days after calling us or your appeal will be withdrawn.
 Please let us know if you need help filing your appeal in writing.

-You may use the Appeal Request Form and mail it to us at the address above.
+You or your appointed representative may use the Member Appeal Request Form and mail it to us at the address above.

 Time Limits for Filing